About Council Meetings

 Under the Local Government Act 1989, a Councillor has a duty to disclose any direct or indirect conflict (financial) of interest, he or she may have in any matter to be considered by Council at that meeting.

-Council receives petitions from residents & ratepayers on various issues.
-Any petitions received since the previous Council meeting are tabled at the meeting and the matter referred to the appropriate Council officer for consideration.
+Council receives or presents acknowledgement to the general public.
+Council may also receive petitions from residents and ratepayers on various issues.
+These are tabled at the meeting and the matter referred to the appropriate Council officer for consideration.

 Councillors may raise issues or matters of interest that are not listed on the meeting Agenda.

-The Mayor provides a report on his activities.
-Councillor Portfolio Reports
+The Mayor provides a report on his/her activities for the month.

 Under Section 76AA of the Local Government Act 1989 an Assembly of Councillors is defined as a planned or scheduled meeting, comprising at least three Councillors and one member of Council staff, that consider matters that are intended likely to be the subject of a decision of the Council or subject to the exercise of a function, duty of power of a Council that has been delegated to a person or committee.
 Such meetings are to be recorded on the Agenda and Minutes of Ordinary meetings of Council.